 Dames returned in 1986 and started Michigan’s first eleven games before he suffered a knee injury.
 He earned his second varsity letter and helped the Wolverines win a share of the Big Ten Championship.
 Bo’s footballers ended the season with a final record of 11 wins and 2 losses and went 7-1-0 in the conference.
 Michael earned All-Big Ten Honorable Mention from the Associated Press writers.

 The 1987 season started slowly for Michael Dames because he suffered a rib injury in spring practice.
 He did get healthy enough to start six games that season.
 Michigan posed a final record of 8-4-0.
 The Wolverines slipped to fourth place in the conference with a record of 5 wins and 3 losses.

-Expectations were running high in Ann Arbor and Michael Dames was looking forward to his best season.
+Expectations were running high in Ann Arbor in 1988 and Michael Dames was looking forward to his best season.
 As it turned out, he didn’t start any games, but played some more good football for the Wolverines.
 Michigan lost the first two games of the season.
 However, they went undefeated for the last ten games.
 The Maize and Blue ended the season at 9-2-1 and won the Big Ten Championship with a record of 7-0-1.

 So, Michael Dames finished his Wolverine football career with four varsity letters and two championship rings.
 His final season probably didn’t turn out the way he envisioned it.
 Fortunately, he finished what he started at Michigan and left Ann Arbor with his head held high!

 Today is a good day to remember the contributions of Michigan Man Michael Dames to Wolverine Football.
 Michael is another important part of the “long Maize and Blue line” that has produced the winningest program in college football history.
 Happy Birthday Michael Dames – I hope you have a great day today!
 Go Blue!